ZmnSCPxj/clboss/README.md

 Suppose you have the following story:

+* You want to pay to some onchain address.
+* All your funds are locked in Lightning channels on an LN node managed with CLBOSS.

+Here is another user story:

 * You have a popular C-Lightning forwarding node that you are happily not managing because you are using CLBOSS The Automated C-Lightning Node Manager.